kanow/fire_department/README.md

 # TYPO3 Sitepackage for fire departments!

 This is a site package for a TYPO3 website optimized for fire departments.
 It should be a solution to setup a TYPO3 website for fire departments in an easy way.
+Check TypoScript constants in `fire_department/Configuration/TypoScript/Page/constants.typoscript` and override settings in your own TypoScript if needed.

 ## Features